github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

   - Solutions described in more detail: https://lgtm.com/query/4550752404102766320/
   - Solutions displayed in a more visual way: https://lgtm.com/query/5824364611285694673/

 ..
-TODO: Add more examples
+TODO: Add more examples + check that the queries are "tidied up" and clear.